 Even if we close our eyes to organic material and the rocks present, the question of how we should measure beauty remains open.
 So an attempt to classify gemstones will be strongly dependent on a subjective understanding of beauty.

-Gemologist and jewelry experts suggest using the term gemstone instead of precious or semi-precious stone.
-All gemstones are truly beautiful, and it’s impossible to make a quantitative determination is it semi-precious or “quarter precious”.
+Gemologists and jewelry experts suggest using the term gemstone instead of precious or semi-precious stone.
+All gemstones are truly beautiful, and it’s impossible to make a quantitative determination if is it semi-precious or “quarter precious”.

 Some experts differentiate gems into diamonds, colored stones, and organic gems.
 However, as usual, there are some exceptions.

 The Gemological Institute of America suggests 29 gemstones in their gemstone encyclopedia.
 International Gem Society lists 304 gemstones in their encyclopedia.